delingren/hp-iq804/README.md

 I also found [this doc](https://www.akustica.com/Files/Admin/PDFs/AN40-1%201%20AKU2002CH%20Mic%20Module%20Design%20Guide.pdf) and [this press release](https://tzjwinfcha.pixnet.net/blog/post/25040549) (in Chinese) which indicate that they are MEMS digital microphones.

 Digital microphones are not passive components.
 I suspected they drew power from the camera’s USB port and the remaining 4 pins were clock and data for both mics.
 Sure enough, if the camera is not plugged in, the mics don’t work.
 So that confirmed my theory.
-That's also why I didn't get reading in the previous step.

 The next step is to interface the PDM signals with USB.